-Figure 5.2.1.4 a The CVs for the Gini coefficient and the QSR over the period 2010-2017.
+Figure 5.2.1.4 a

-Figure 5.2.1.4 b The CVs for AROP, Deprivation and Consistent Poverty over the period 2010-2017.
+Figure 5.2.1.4 b

 5.2.1.5 Comparing the SILC Sample size with other CSO household samples

 • To get an idea of the level of precision and robustness possible from the SILC sample, it is worth comparing the achieved SILC sample with some other household samples conducted by the CSO, see Figure 5.2.1.5 below.
 By far the largest household sample conducted by the CSO is the Labour Force Survey (LFS) sample.
 The LFS is a quarterly sample and each quarter 80% of the households were in the sample the previous quarter.
 This level of overlap ensures that the quarter-on quarter changes in the LFS are measured with increased precision due to the covariance of the sample in a quarter compared to the previous one.